-The Display Unit contains an internal GNSS, but you also have the option to purchase an external GNSS receiver from Sensors & Software.
-Alternatively, you may have your own GNSS that you want to connect to the system.
-The GPS test will ensure that the system is communicating properly with the GNSS and receiving data (Figure 4-21).
-It doesn't mean you are actually seeing satellites; the GNSS test can still pass indoors with zero satellites visible.
-If the test fails, check the GNSS cable is connected securely at both ends and the GNSS is receiving power.
+The internal GPS can be used to geo-reference screenshots, so they can be positioned on Google EarthTM for example.
+The GPS test will ensure that the system is communicating properly with the GPS and receiving data (Figure 4-21).
+It doesn't mean you are actually seeing satellites; the GPS test can still pass indoors with zero satellites visible.

-Figure 4-21: GNSS Test
+Figure 4-21: GPS Test